NihalMishra01/21-Days-SQL-Challenge/README.md

 - CASE evaluates conditions sequentially, returns first match
 - ELSE clause provides default value when no conditions match
-- CASE can be used with aggregate functions (AVG, SUM, etc.)
+- CASE can be used with aggregate functions
 - Multiple CASE statements can appear in single SELECT
 - BETWEEN simplifies range-based categorization
-- IN operator makes multi-value checks cleaner
-- CASE is essential for creating business reports and dashboards
+- CASE is essential for creating business reports

 #### 📸 Code Snippet